Nicosia v. Wakefern Food Corp.

 Nicosia v.
 Wakefern Food Corp., 136 N.J.
-401 (1994) is a Supreme Court of New Jersey decision that further clarified at-will employment disclaimers in employee handbooks for the state of New Jersey.
-The Court upheld that for an employer to preserve at-will employment and prevent their employee handbook from becoming a binding contract, they must include a "clear and prominent disclaimer".
-The Court concluded that, in some cases, a jury may be necessary in determining a disclaimer's effectiveness.
+401 (1994), is a Supreme Court of New Jersey decision that clarified the requirements for at-will employment disclaimers in employee handbooks within New Jersey.
+The Court held that for an employer to preserve at-will employment and prevent a handbook from becoming a binding contract, it must include a "clear and prominent disclaimer".
+In this specific case, the Court found that Wakefern's disclaimer lacked prominence and was therefore ineffective, further concluding that a jury may be necessary to determine a disclaimer's effectiveness.

-The New Jersey Supreme Court found that in this case, Wakefern Food Corporation's disclaimer lacked prominence and was therefore ineffective.

 Background

-The plaintiff was Anthony Nicosia (Nicosia), a Warehouse Shift Supervisor who worked for Wakefern Food Corporation beginning in 1971 and was employed for 18 1/2 years.
-He sued the defendant for wrongful termination.
-The defendant was Wakefern Food Corporation (Wakefern).
+The plaintiff, Anthony Nicosia, was a Warehouse Shift Supervisor who had worked for Wakefern Food Corporation since 1971.
+After 18 and a half years of employment, he sued the company for wrongful termination.

-Two instances of mishandled merchandise had occurred under Nicosia's supervision.
-Nicosia claimed to have reported both incidents through the proper channels.
-Wakefern terminated Nicosia for failure to keep merchandise safe and failure to report the removal of merchandise from the warehouse.
-Wakefern claims that after Nicosia's termination, they found evidence to support he was guilty of conversion.
+Merchandise was illegally removed from Wakefern's warehouse on at least two occasions during Nicosia's employment.
+Wakefern did not accuse Nicosia of stealing the merchandise, but terminated him for failing to maintain its safe storage and for allegedly failing to follow proper procedures after discovering the thefts.
+Nicosia maintained that he had followed company procedures by reporting both incidents through the appropriate channels.
+After his termination, Wakefern discovered merchandise in and around Nicosia's desk that it alleged constituted conversion.

 Argument

-Nicosia's basis for a wrongful termination lawsuit is because of the existence of Wakefern's "Human Resources Policies and Procedures Manual," specifically its 11-page section titled “Wakefern Disciplinary Procedures.”
-He asserted that its existence and its wide distribution to employees formed an implied employment contract, and that he was terminated without honoring the disciplinary steps outlined in the disciplinary section of the manual.
+Nicosia's basis for the wrongful termination lawsuit was the existence of Wakefern's "Human Resources Policies and Procedures Manual," specifically the 11-page section titled "Wakefern Disciplinary Procedures."
+He asserted that the manual's existence and widespread distribution constituted an implied employment contract, and that he was terminated without following the disciplinary steps outlined therein.

-Wakefern countered that the manual in question was not an employment contract and therefore Nicosia was an at-will employee and was correctly terminated.
-Wakefern argued that the manual was not widely distributed for employees to reasonably believe it to be a governable contract and they argued that it included a disclaimer stating as such.
-Wakefern further argued that even if Nicosia was wrongfully terminated, the discovery of conversion would’ve been grounds for immediate dismissal under the after-acquired evidence doctrine.
+Wakefern argued that the manual did not constitute an employment contract and that Nicosia remained an at-will employee who had been lawfully terminated.
+The company contended that the manual was not widely distributed and therefore could not reasonably have led employees to believe that it created binding contractual obligations.
+It also relied on an express disclaimer contained in the manual.
+Wakefern further argued that, even if Nicosia's termination had been wrongful, the subsequently discovered evidence of conversion would have provided grounds for immediate dismissal under the after-acquired evidence doctrine.

 Decision

 Lower Court's ruling

-The jury of the trial court concluded that the eleven-page section within Wakefern's employee manual constituted an implied employee contract using precedents set forth in Woolley v.
-Hoffmann-La Roche, Inc. 99 N.J.
-284 (1985), and that the handbook's disclaimer was ineffective.
-They found that Wakefern had breached this implied employee contract by not following the disciplinary steps outlined within it and also determined that Nicosia was not guilty of conversion.
+The trial court jury concluded that the 11-page section within Wakefern's employee manual constituted an implied employment contract, relying on precedents established in Woolley v.
+Hoffmann-La Roche, Inc., 99 N.J.
+284 (1985).
+The jury found that the handbook's disclaimer was ineffective, that Wakefern had breached the implied contract by failing to follow the outlined disciplinary steps, and that Nicosia was not guilty of conversion.

 Appellate Division's ruling

-The appellate court affirmed the trial court's findings, agreeing with its conclusions regarding the implied contract, disclaimer and of Wakefern's breach.
+The appellate court affirmed the trial court's findings, agreeing with its conclusions regarding the existence of implied contract, the ineffectiveness of the disclaimer, and Wakefern's subsequent breach of contract.